What is Benign Prostatic Hyperplasia (BPH)?

 Phytotherapy, also known as herbal treatment, is a form of self-treatment for BPH.
 These treatments are not prescribed by a healthcare provider and are instead purchased over the counter as dietary supplements.
 One popular herb used in phytotherapy is saw palmetto.

-Healthcare providers do not currently recommend the use of phytotherapies for the treatment of BPH.
+Urologists do not currently recommend the use of phytotherapies for the treatment of BPH.

 Minimally Invasive Surgeries